luludak/SeQTO/README.md

 ## Results
 The results of our experiments can be found in the `results` folder, both in raw `data` and `visual` formats - each on their respective subfolders.
 We also provide a summary file for all the runs.

+## Notes
+Any sample dataset images provided in the repository are sourced from the internet, and their copyright(s) belong to their owner(s).
+The only reason of provision is purely for non-commercial, demonstration purposes of DiTOX (to showcase how it works), with respect to the copyright(s) of their owner(s) and no intention to infringe them.